Spongy moth

 Management

 • Where possible tolerate populations of caterpillars, as butterflies and moths are an important part of the garden ecosystem.
-Encourage predators and other natural enemies in the garden such as birds, hedgehogs and ground beetles
+Encourage predators and other natural enemies in the garden such as birds, wasps and ground beetles

 • Check plants regularly from April for the presence of larvae and remove by hand where practical.
 Although the hairs are not known to be irritant wearing gloves should be considered